Henry C. Mustin (1874–1923): Family

 Captain Mustin married Corinne DeForest Montague, great-granddaughter of Commodore Arthur Sinclair, and a first cousin and close confidante of Wallis Simpson who became involved in a controversial relationship with King Edward VIII of Great Britain who abdicated to marry her in 1936.
-The Mustins had three children Lloyd M., Henry A., and Gordon.
+The Mustins had three children Lloyd M., Henry A., and Gordon S.

 His son, Vice Admiral Lloyd M. Mustin, was a 1932 graduate of the U.S. Naval Academy who took part in developing the Navy's first lead-computing antiaircraft gun sight.
 This proved of major importance in the air-sea actions of World War II.
 VADM Mustin served on the cruiser USS Atlanta during the battle of Guadalcanal.
 His ship was lost, but he and other survivors landed on Guadalcanal and served ashore with a naval unit attached to the First Marine Division.
 His postwar service included commands at sea and development and evaluation of weapon systems.
 VADM Mustin later served as director of operations for the Joint Chiefs of Staff.
 Another of Captain Mustin's sons, Henry A. Mustin, served in the U.S. Navy as a lieutenant commander during World War II.

 Captain Mustin's grandsons, retired Navy Vice Admiral Henry Croskey Mustin II, and Lieutenant Commander Thomas M. Mustin, continued their family's legacy of service in the U.S. Navy.
 Vice Admiral Mustin, a 1955 graduate of the U.S. Naval Academy, was a destroyerman who served at sea in both the Atlantic and Pacific fleets, and ashore with the Delta River Patrol Group during the Vietnam War.
 In the 1980s he served as the Naval Inspector General, Commander Second Fleet, and Deputy Chief of Naval Operations for Plans and Policy.
 Lieutenant Commander Mustin, a 1962 Naval Academy graduate, earned a Bronze Star during the Vietnam War for river patrol combat action.

-Two of Captain Mustin's great-grandsons, Captain Lloyd M. Mustin II, and Rear Admiral John Mustin, a 1990 graduate of the U.S. Naval Academy served in the U.S. Navy.
+Two of Captain Mustin's great-grandsons, Captain Lloyd M. Mustin II, and Rear Admiral John B. Mustin, a 1990 graduate of the U.S. Naval Academy served in the U.S. Navy.
 Lloyd retired in 2015 and John continues to serve in the Naval Reserves.
 He briefly returned to active duty service as the commanding officer of Inshore Boat Unit 22, deployed to Kuwait, from 2004 to 2005 and was selected for promotion to rear admiral (lower half) in March 2016.

 Another great-grandson, Tom Mustin, worked as an actor and is known for his roles in Star Trek IV: The Voyage Home (1986), Death Dreams (1991) and Mad at the Moon (1992).
 He later became a TV news reporter and is currently a news anchor on CBS4 in Denver, Colorado.

 Captain Mustin's great-great-grandson, Link Mustin, a 2006 graduate of Hampden-Sydney College, is currently an officer in the US Navy.